varundevjani/blog/_posts/2017-05-28-Khadpe's-blog-origins.md

 ![data](https://pranavkhadpe.github.io/blog/images/headline-length-vs-social-shares-2.png)

-And so I came up with a title exactly 13 characters long.
+And so I came up with a title exactly 3 words long because why maximise readership?
+Great attitude to display in my first blog post right?
 As far as the grand opening of the article is concerned, that too was devised with the help of a Google search on how to start blog posts.
 I did consider starting out with a question and at this point I'd like to mention some candidate questions that didn't quite get so lucky:

 <blockquote>
   <p>